Web Analytics to measure and improve the performance of your tourism website

 - where they came from - country, state, city, referring sites

 - how long they stayed

 - if traffic on your site is growing or not, and if so at what rate.

-This kind of information allows us to take action based on facts and figures and track the changes and what effect they have.
+This kind of information allows us to make campaign changes based on hard facts and figures, and track the results.

 Conversion rate is THE most important metric, and there are many places in a site where conversion can fail.
 You need to be able to tell where that's happening and take corrective action.
-A standard set of measurements that can be tracked over time allows us to determine if your changes made a difference.
-Your Return On Investment will only improve if you use the metrics correctly.
+A standard set of measurements that can be tracked over time allows us to determine the impact of every change.
+Your Return On Investment will only improve if the metrics are used correctly.

-Having numbers is not enough.
-Do you know what to do with them?
-Analytics tools and all the data they produce are only as useful as the questions you ask.
+Simply having numbers is not enough.
+Analytics tools and all the data they produce are only as useful as the questions they answer.
 We'll take those statistics, ask the right questions, and give you the answers you need.

-Do you have questions about Web Analytics that we haven't answered?
+Or, if you have questions about Web Analytics that we haven't answered: